Skip to main content

 Housing (35-50% of budget)

-Cooking at home keeps costs down; eating out every meal doubles this line item fast.
-In cities like Bangkok or Mexico City, street food makes eating out surprisingly affordable.
-In Zurich or Oslo, even groceries will stretch your budget.
-AffordWhere includes local grocery and dining costs for every city.
+Cooking at home keeps this tame.
+Eating out for every meal will roughly double the line.
+In Bangkok or Mexico City, the street food economy makes eating out genuinely cheap.
+In Zurich or Oslo, even a supermarket run can feel like an event.
+AffordWhere includes local grocery and restaurant prices for every city.

 Transportation (5-10% of budget)

-Gym memberships, weekend trips, social activities, and the inevitable unexpected costs.
-Keep a 10-20% buffer above your calculated expenses.
-The first month in a new city always costs more than you expect.
+Gym, weekend trips, a birthday dinner, the plug adapter you forgot to pack.
+Build in a 10-20% cushion on top of your calculated expenses.
+The first month in a new city always costs more than you budgeted for — deposits, duplicates, rookie mistakes at the supermarket.

-We calculated estimated monthly budgets for every city in our database using official rent data and living costs.
-Amounts are converted to USD using ECB exchange rates for comparison.
-Click any city to explore its neighborhoods, tax breakdown, and savings potential.
+Every city in our database gets an estimated monthly budget built from official rent data and local living costs.
+For comparison, everything is converted to USD at ECB reference rates.
+Click any city to open the neighborhoods, tax breakdown, and savings math.

 CityCountryEst.
 MonthlyAvg 1BR RentEnglish